Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 - Any receiver available in a scope is available in its [downwards-linked scopes][Linked scopes];
 - In a [classifier declaration][Classifier declaration] scope (including object and companion object declarations), the declared object is available as implicit `this`;
+- In a [classifier declaration][Classifier declaration] scope (including object and companion object declarations), the static callables of the declared object are available on a phantom static implicit `this`;
 - If a function or a property is an extension, `this` parameter of the extension is also available inside the extension declaration;
 - If a lambda expression has an extension function type, `this` argument of the lambda expression is also available inside the lambda expression declaration.

 The available receivers are prioritized in the following way:

-- Receivers provided in the most inner scope have higher priority;
+- Receivers provided in the most inner scope have higher priority as ordered w.r.t. [link relation][Linked scopes];
+- The implicit `this` receiver has higher priority than phantom static implicit `this`;
-- The implicit `this` receiver has higher priority than any companion object receiver;
+- The phantom static implicit `this` receiver has higher priority than the current class companion object receiver;
 - Current class companion object receiver has higher priority than any of the superclass companion objects;
-- Superclass companion object receivers are prioritized according to the inheritance order;
+- Superclass companion object receivers are prioritized according to the inheritance order.
-- Otherwise, receivers are ordered w.r.t. [link relation][Linked scopes].

 > Important: these rules mean implicit receivers are always totally ordered w.r.t. their priority, as no two implicit receivers can have the same priority.